Grape Vine Quick Facts:

 Second Year Winter

-Cut back the main stem to about half its height, ensuring there is at least one strong bud left.
-Cut back side shoots (sub laterals) to two leaves.
+Cut back the main stem to about half its height, ensuring there is at least on strong bud left

 Third Year January Onwards